PVOBrien/reading-notes/CF401/401-reading-33.md

   posts: [PostEditor] @connection(keyName: "byEditor", fields: ["id"]) }
 ```
-Many-to-many requiresa two 1-M @connections, an @key, and a joining @model.
+Many-to-many requires a two 1-M @connections, an @key, and a joining @model.
 It is bi-directional to begin with hence the two 1-M @connections by default.

 > Note: After you have pushed a @connection directive you should not try to change it.
 If you try to change it, the DynamoDB UpdateTable operation will fail.
 Should you need to change a @connection, you should add a new @connection that implements the new access pattern, update your application to use the new @connection, and then delete the old @connection when it’s no longer needed.